pococms/website/docs/front-matter.md

 `.git` is included here for good form but
 PocoCMS treats directories with that name starts with `.` as hidden and doesn't publish them.
-* The answer to these problems is to list what you don't want published in `skip-publish` as shown below.
+* The answer to these problems is to list what you don't want published in `skip` as shown below.

 ### Example

 ```
 ---
-    skip-publish:
+skip:
 - 401k-info.xls
 - node_modules
 - www
 - .git
 - .DS_Store
 - .gitignore
 ---

 ```